Events from Jul 63 to Dec 63

 The props had to be large enough to accommodate an operator but still remain compact.
 A louver section in the neck was necessary to allow the operators to see, and propulsion by tricycle was discussed but proved impractical.
 Cusick recalls that his original idea was to have a smooth, cylindrical skirt but he steered away from this in the mistaken belief that the props would be constructed from timber and so he ensured the design of lower half of the Dalek was angular.

 One of the key men who helped realise the Daleks was Bill Roberts, the man behind Shawcraft Models.
 The BBC outsourced Doctor Who work to Shawcraft because their own internal visual effects department couldn’t handle the load.
 Since Shawcraft lacked the carpentry staff, the Daleks were constructed mainly from fibreglass, but Cusick learnt of this too late to reinstate his original desire for a cylindrical skirt.

-What purport to be the oldest available plans of a Dalek are credited to draftsman A. Webb based on Cusick’s outlines.
-These plans are headed “Zero 20th Nov” which would have been the deadline for the project and they are dated 27/10/632.
+What purport to be the oldest available plans of a Dalek are credited to draftsman A. Webb (Tony Webb) based on Cusick’s outlines and Davies’ sketches (Webb also had a small part to play in the actual design of the Daleks as it had been he who had sat on a chair against a wall for Cusick and Davies to measure for the general size of the props).
+The plans themselves are headed “Zero 20th Nov” which would have been the deadline for the project and they are dated 29/10/632.

 In the cross-section diagram the arm has no attachment and the accompanying note says that “the end is tailored to allow fitting of various items.
 Suction Pad, Pincers, etc.” On both external labels and on the cross-section, the Dalek’s hemispheres were shown to be illuminated.